 Inmate PREA education is documented in the inmate database (INFACTS), showing the date that the inmate completed PREA education.
 However, this information is from Intake.
-Upon transfer, no inmate education is provided - either at admission or comprehensive education.
+Upon transfer, no inmate education is provided upon admission.
 Inmates who were placed at the facility prior to the implementation of PREA education reported no PREA education.
 However, this was verified to be inaccurate as all inmates received comprehensive education from Day One in 2012.
+Additionally, this facility is conducting bi-weekly orientation that includes PREA information and a PREA video.
+The auditor sat in the orientation class on the first day of the audit and observed the Warden and Facility PREA Compliance Manager clearly discussing their commitment to providing a safe place for inmates, how to report sexual abuse or sexual harassment, and that a chain of command reporting is not required.
+The video was approximately 15 minutes in length and inmates were observed paying attention to the speakers and to the video.